 Tuition Policy for Senior Citizens: Persons 60 years of age and older may audit courses at The University of Scranton at no tuition charge, on a space-available basis.
 Such persons may take courses for credit at 50% tuition.
 These reductions are applicable only after the person has applied for and receives any form of financial assistance normally available, e.g., state and federal assistance and employer reimbursement.
 Fees and other costs of courses, e.g., textbooks, are assessed at the normal rate in all cases.
 Students must be formally admitted into CGCE in order to pursue graduate courses.

-This policy does not pertain to Nurse Anestesia or Scranton Education online students.
+This policy does not pertain to Nurse Anesthesia, Scranton Education Online or tDPT students.